emkhv/FAANG_around/README.md

 # FAANGiing Around - SQL Solutions for FAANG Interview Questions

-## Description:
+---

 Welcome to my journey of conquering SQL challenges, particularly those dreaded FAANG interview questions.

 My name is Emma Khachatryan.
 I've been learning SQL for a year now.
 My journey started with data engineering, so DDL was a main focus for me for a while, but recently I decided to challenge myself and deepen my knowledge in DML `SELECT` statement.

-At each step of learning process there comes a short period when you think you already learned the majority of the information about a topic.
+At each step of the learning process, there comes a short period when you think you already learned the majority of the information about a topic.
 I myself often get trapped in that mindset.
-Then some encounters or discussions bring me back to track of learning, as I realise there is more to every process in data analytics/science then I realise.
+Then some encounters or discussions bring me back to the track of learning, as I realize there is more to every process in data analytics/science than I realize.

-In SQL, you can have the same output comming from completely differently structured queries, and these series are focused on that.
+In SQL, you can have the same output coming from completely differently structured queries, and these series are focused on that.

 I'll walk you through each problem, providing constraints, example output, and more.
 Then, I'll unveil my approach and solution.
 Additionally, I'll guide you to other solutions I've discovered and share some unique methods that caught my attention.

 It's important to note that the solutions presented here prioritize education over efficiency.
-One of the principles I use when writing the queries is __avoiding unnecessary window functions__.
-In the future maybe I should discuss the window functions more in debth.
+One of the principles I use when writing the queries is **avoiding unnecessary window functions**.
+In the future maybe I should discuss the window functions more in depth.
 I found using a `JOIN` can pretty much replicate any window function, even the `"running_total"`.
-You will find many __advanced joins__ used.
-Don't be fooled though, there are advanced functions like `WITH RECURSIVE` and `PERCENTILE_CONT() WITHIN GROUP()`.
+You will find many **advanced joins** used.
+Don't be fooled though; there are advanced functions like `WITH RECURSIVE` and `PERCENTILE_CONT() WITHIN GROUP()`.

 ## Series Overview:

-### 1.AWS Server Fleet Optimization
+### 1. AWS Server Fleet Optimization

 #### Problem Statement:
 [Calculate the total time the AWS server fleet was running, given start and stop times of individual servers.
 Output the result in units of full days.]